 It took me a while to find the statue of the Town Musicians as it’s in a quiet spot to the side of the Town Hall.
 The statue refers to a folktale by the Brothers Grimm where a donkey, dog, cat and rooster leave their farms for Bremen, a city known for its freedom.

 This small lane is easy to miss and I did miss it when I first walked by.
 If you’re on the main square look for the huge gold mural as that’s the entrance to the street.
 I’ve seen the architecture on Böttcherstrasse described as both Art Nouveau and Expressionist.
-Whatever it is, it’s quite unusual but nothing mind blowing.
+Whatever it is, it’s quite unusual and worth a look.

 Bremen is mostly a modern city lacking in character which is understandable considering the damage caused during the war.
 But what remains or has been rebuilt in the traditional style is worth seeing if you’re in the area.
 It would be a shame not to stop to see the gorgeous Town Hall and Cathedral if you are passing by.